Position

 • Minimum of 2 years of experience in vascular ultrasound preferred.

-• Strong knowledge of vascular anatomy and physiology.
+• Strong knowledge of vascular anatomy, physiology, and pathology.

 Is becoming a Vascular Sonographer a good career path?

 A Vascular Sonographer uses special equipment to create images of blood vessels.
-This job plays a key role in diagnosing and treating vascular conditions.
+This job plays a key role in diagnosing and treating vascular diseases.
 The work involves using ultrasound technology to look at arteries and veins.
-This helps doctors understand what is happening inside the body without surgery.
-The role requires attention to detail and strong communication skills.
+This helps doctors understand what is happening inside the body.
+The job often requires working in hospitals, clinics, or private practices.

 • Pros: